 “I was concerned…the pass-down knowledge between the kids, and a lot of the experience of those three last big shows was lost,” she said.

-Reminiscing on how she fell in love with theater, she said her first taste of the stage was during her childhood as a ballet dancer, which she began at age five and pursued it until she was about 15.
+Reminiscing on how she fell in love with theater, she said her first taste of the stage was in ballet at age five.

-She said she missed theater so much that she eventually switched majors to theater education after discussing the issue with her father.
-She then transferred to one of the best schools in the country for theater education, Winona State University in Minnesota.
+She missed theater so much that after a discussion with her father she eventually switched majors to theater education and transferred to Winona State University in Minnesota.

-Three productions over the years, including a 2021 production titled “Distance Learning,” have been included in the International Thespian Festival.
-The 2021 production will be performed later in June at the Virtual ITF, and the previous two shows that made it to ITF’s main stage were “The Secret Garden” in 2007 and the musical “Starmites” in 2011.
+Three productions over the years, including one in 2021 titled “Distance Learning,” have been included in the International Thespian Festival.
+Two previous shows that also made it to ITF’s main stage were “The Secret Garden” in 2007 and the musical “Starmites” in 2011.

 “Those were certainly times that I felt like it took the entire village to get everything working,” she said.

-Aside from overseeing many stellar and modern productions during her tenure, Ms. Elhai received numerous accolades including a slot in the California Thespian Hall of Fame and, in 2008, was named the California Educational Theater Association Teacher of the Year.
-In 2011, she won the Claremont Unified School District’s Teacher of the Year award; the same year she celebrated her identical twins graduating from high school.
+Ms. Elhai also received numerous accolades, including a slot in the California Thespian Hall of Fame and, in 2008, was named the California Educational Theater Association Teacher of the Year.

-Although Ms. Elhai has been both a teacher and student at CHS, she said the theater experience at the high school has really not changed very much.
-In fact she said she could name more ways that theater has not changed rather than has changed.
+Although Ms. Elhai has been both a teacher and student at CHS, she said she could name more ways that theater has not changed rather than has changed.

 “I think it’s the broad offerings that there [are now at CHS] that offers something for everybody,” she said.
 “It just depends what your interest is.”

-One factor that has remained constant in the worlds of both theater and teaching has been the teenagers’ high energy and goofy antics, she explained.
-Asked to recall some of the funniest times of her career, Ms. Elhai could not narrow it down a single moment as she said every day the kids give her something new to laugh about.
+One factor that has remained constant in the worlds of both theater and teaching has been the teenagers’ high energy and goofy antics, she explained, adding that every day the kids give her something new to laugh about.

 “I still love kids!
 I mean last year was great kids, this year was great kids, 25 years ago it was great kids,” she said.
 “They make me look forward to being there.”

-As she prepares to drop the curtain on her 37-year career, Ms. Elhai said that she will miss working with the teenagers and seeing their enthusiasm for the world of theater.
+Ms. Elhai said that one of the things she will miss will be working with the teenagers and seeing their enthusiasm for the world of theater.

 “The kids that have never done theater in their life…seeing how much they really enjoy it and how much they change as a person.
 Some of them develop into amazing leaders, some of them become incredible designers, some of them just become more comfortable humans in their own skin,” she explained.

-Even though it’s a curtain call for her teaching career, Ms. Elhai said she still has future plans when in theater.
+Although it’s a curtain call for her teaching career, Ms. Elhai said she still has future plans involving theater.